 Marty’s maximum recommended carbohydrate intake is 125g per day given her goal of weight loss (insulin resistant).

 The table below shows the minimum effective dose of protein and fat required to achieve a reasonable level of nutrition.
 These ranges should be entered in Cronometer as a guide.

 |macros||lower limit||upper limit|

-Marty’s food diary indicates he is eating 1572 calories per day with an insulin load of 157g/day and with 40% insulinogenic calories.
-His basal metabolic rate (BMR) is 2308 calories per day to support weight maintenance at rest.
+Marty’s food diary indicates she is eating 1572 calories per day with an insulin load of 157g/day and with 40% insulinogenic calories.
+Her basal metabolic rate (BMR) is 1978 calories per day to support weight maintenance at rest.

 The percentage of insulinogenic calories is the proportion of food that will require insulin to metabolise.
 This is influenced by the amount of carbohydrate, protein and fibre.
 Lower levels can stabilise blood sugars.
 However, a very low insulin load diet compromise nutrient density.